 AR 410.
 The Business of Art - 3 hours.
 Introduction to traditional business with specialized topics including: art law, structure and mechanistic of the art market, art evaluation and criticism.
 Business training including: finance and art investing, art evaluation, gallery ownership and representation.
 Prerequisite: Junior or Senior Art major or permission of instructor.
-Spring even years.
+Arranged.